 Using the Power-Up Band to collect keys across Super Nintendo World before going on to face Bowser Jr is appealing to the majority of visitors to Super Nintendo World, and given how general the games are, you don’t have to be a huge Mario fan to enjoy the interactive experiences.

 Regardless of the character design you purchase, Power-Up Bands cost $40 each.

-Sadly, at this time annual pass holders are not eligible for discounts on any Super Nintendo World merchandise including Power-Up Bands.
+Sadly, at this time Universal Studios Hollywood Annual & Season Pass Members are not eligible for discounts on any of the Super Nintendo World souvenirs including Power-Up Bands.